wdawson/okta.github.io/_source/_posts/2019-02-01-spring-hibernate-guide.md

 In this project, you are going to use core Hibernate functionality with JPA annotations.
 You are not addressing _XML_ configuration as it is not commonly used nowadays.

-The project is already implemented [here](https://github.com/oktadeveloper/okta-spring-boot-hibernate-spring-project/tree/raw).
+The project is already implemented [here](https://github.com/oktadeveloper/okta-spring-boot-hibernate-spring-project/tree/raw) on the `raw` branch.
 The database model is represented in the following model:

 ```
 +--------+*        1 +-------+